-Remember this slogan?
+Remember the slogan, ‘No Fear’?
 It used to be everywhere–shirts, folders, posters.
 Well, it was thirty years ago, so maybe not.
 For me, that was only yesterday.

 Once my bulldog Clemmy was sniffing around when the neighbor dropped a rake.
 Clemmy jumped in the air and ran back to safety.
 She’s terrified of rakes, brooms, blowing leaves, and other dangerous things.
 Did I mention that her full name is Clemmy the Brave?